J&J picks Bayer executive Peterson as group worldwide chairman

 Peterson, 52, will also become a member of the J&J executive committee, the company said.

-Shares of J&J (JNJ.N) were up 46 cents at $68.61 in late morning trading on the New York Stock Exchange.
+Shares of J&J (JNJ.N) were up 9 cents at $68.24 in early trading on the New York Stock Exchange.

 J&J’s McNeil Consumer Healthcare has been operating under a consent decree after three of its manufacturing plants failed to curb quality lapses that had sparked a flood of recalls for its nonprescription medicines, such as Tylenol painkiller.